 Estonia remembers the Soviet deportations

-On 25 March 1949, twenty thousand men, women and children from Estonia were deported by the Soviets to Siberia.
-Nearly 3% of the Estonian population …
+On 25 March 1949, twenty thousand men, women and children from Estonia were deported to Siberia by the Soviets.
+Almost three per cent of the

 The victims of Soviet deportations remembered in Estonia Read More